LindseyGobert/README-Generator/README.md

 ## Description

-An application to help generate README's faster.
+An application that helps generate README's faster

-##Table of Contents
+## Table of Contents

 -[Installation](#Installation)